hyperfield/pyappexec/README.md

 ## Troubleshooting

 - **Python not detected**: Confirm that a compatible interpreter is available on the `PATH`.
+On macOS, apps launched from Finder inherit the default `/usr/bin:/bin:/usr/sbin:/sbin` `PATH`, so PyAppExec now probes `/opt/homebrew/bin/python3`, `/usr/local/bin/python3`, and `/Library/Frameworks/Python.framework/Versions/Current/bin/python3` automatically; you can also export `PYAPPEXEC_PYTHON=/absolute/path/to/python3` before starting the launcher (or wrap your `.app` with that environment) to force a specific interpreter.
 On Linux, check the console logs to see if PyAppExec attempted package-manager installation.
 - **`glib-compile-resources` missing**: Install the GLib development tools package (`libglib2.0-dev-bin` on Debian/Ubuntu, `glib2` on Arch, `brew install glib` on macOS).
 - **External requirement download fails**: Verify the URL, ensure HTTPS certificates are trusted, and check that the host is reachable in your deployment environment.
 - **Virtual environment issues**: Remove the existing virtual environment directory (for example `test/.pyappexec-venv`) and rerun the launcher to force a clean setup.